sproaty/whyteboard/README.txt

 Windows: loading in a .wtbd file, a new drawing will overwrite the loaded one
 Windows: newline text is not working.

 ---- VERSION HISTORY ----

-03 Apr 2009 - * Paste image support.
+04 Apr 2009 - * Paste image support.
 Pasted images will be saved to a temporary
                 directory; duplicated pasted images will be saved in one file.
               * Copy selection as bitmap with new tool: RectSelect
-              * Bugfix: Editing a note and pressing backspace updates the note properly
-              * Cleaner code for managing UI button updates (enabling/disabling undo/redo/copy/paste)
               * Popup menu on the sheet bar.
 Added "rename" option for sheets, which are saved into a save file.
-Can also close a sheet and open a new sheet from the menu
+Can also close a sheet, open a new sheet or export the selected one from the menu
+              * Cleaner code for managing UI button updates (enabling/disabling undo/redo/copy/paste)
+              * Bugfix: Editing a note and pressing backspace updates the note properly
+              * Bugfix: drawing outlined shapes weirdness outside the default scrollbar region (introduced in 0.35.8)
+              * Bugfix: exporting image saves whole sheet, not just the visible area

 02 Apr 2009 - * Fixed an issue with 'flickering' on Windows
               * Bugfix: "edit" right-click popup menu on the Note root node.